Burson (company): Ukraine

 In 2012, Burson-Marsteller was hired by Ukraine's ruling Party of Regions (PoR), "to help the PoR communicate its activities as the governing party of Ukraine, as well as to help it explain better its position on the Yulia Tymoshenko case", as explained by Robert Mack, a senior manager at Burson-Marsteller.

 The tasks of the PR company included setting up press interviews for Ukraine's deputy prosecutor general, Renat Kuzmin, during his visits in Brussels.
-Kuzmin has been criticized for his direct accusations to Tymoshenko, including for a 1990s contract killing, helping to violate Kuzmin's status as an independent jurist.
-Other PR companies reported the operation to the UK's Crown Prosecution Service as possibly in violation of the UK bribery act, as "Kuzmin is getting PR benefit as a gift from PoR".
+Martin Nunn, a British national who ran a PR firm in Kyiv, said he wrote to the UK's Crown Prosecution Service to ask if Burson-Marsteller was in violation of the UK bribery act as Kuzmin was possibly receiving a PR benefit as a gift from the PoR.
+In response, Burston-Marsteller noted, “The deputy prosecutor general is a logical person to speak about the facts surrounding the Tymoshenko case.”

-The public relations contract coincided with a government campaign against former prime minister Yulia Tymoshenko, detained in a penal colony, and whose case had been top in the agenda of EU-Ukraine relations, delaying the signature of a DCFTA and Association Agreement between the two.
+The public relations contract coincided with a government campaign against former prime minister Yulia Tymoshenko, detained in a penal colony, and whose case had been top in the agenda of Ukraine–European Union relations, delaying the signature of a DCFTA and Association Agreement between the two.